rhystmills/interactive-static-uploader/README.md

 # Guardian visuals static uploader
 Upload static assets to S3.

-A zip file can be uploaded and the contents of which will be servered from a new folder on S3.
+A zip file can be uploaded and the contents of which will be servered from a a new folder on S3.

 ## Setup